 Make a New Photo Album or Scrapbook

-Take pictures and add them to a new album to remember your fun summer!
+Add pictures to a new album to remember your fun summer!
 You can even try scrapbooking to make it even more meaningful and organized.
 Everyone can fill out a page in their own style and write their own little memory notes next to each picture.

 Color Life-Sized Drawings

-Get a giant poster board or butcher paper and have someone lay down on it.
-Then you can trace around their body, so you have a template.
+Get a giant poster board or butcher paper and have someone lie down on it.
+Then, you can trace around their body, so you have a template.
 Once you do that, everyone can work together to fill in the template and make a life-sized drawing of the family member!

-Karaoke is a lot of fun and making it a family affair will get lots of laughs.
+Karaoke is a lot of fun; making it a family affair will get lots of laughs.
 You can even hold a contest for the silliest song/voice combo or the most energetic singing.
 Bonus points for interpretive dance!

 Make Some Treasures

-Trash to treasure art projects is a fun and frugal activity and fabulous for the environment.
+Trash to Treasure art projects are fun, frugal, and fabulous for the environment.
 Take a few minutes to look around your house for things you would typically throw away but could use for an art project instead.
 Empty cans, newspapers, paper towel rolls, and plastic grocery bags should be a good start.

 Hang a Swing

 You can purchase cheap materials to make a swing or scavenge some old tires and rope to make something fun!